guestdaniel/apcmodels/README.md

 ### Rate-level function

-Tools provided in `apcmodels.simulation` create a simple and readable interface for setting up simulations.
-Here, we set up, run, and plot a simulation of a simple rate-level function for a single HSR auditory nerve fiber tuned to 1000 Hz.
-The simulation by default is parallelized across multiple cores.
-The `params` object encodes the exact stimulus and model parameters used in each element of `output` which allows users to easily perform *post hoc* analyses and document the details of their simulations.
+Tools provided in `apcmodels.simulation` offer a simple and readable interface for setting up simulations.
+Here, we set up, run, and plot a simulation of a simple rate-level function for a single  auditory nerve fiber tuned to 1000 Hz.
+The simulation automatically parallelized over multiple threads.
+The `params` object encodes the exact stimulus and model parameters used in each element of `output`, allowing users to easily perform *post hoc* analyses and document the details of their simulations.

 ```python
 import apcmodels.simulation as si